Search: 67 results

 Verse ConceptsHangingTen PeoplePeople Hung To Death

-[This was] on the thirteenth day of the month of Adar.
-[They] rested on the fourteenth [day] and made it a day of feasting and joy.
+This was done on the thirteenth day of the month Adar, and on the fourteenth day they rested and made it a day of feasting and rejoicing.

 Verse ConceptsMonth 12